angdraug/barley/README.md

 When installing Packer from Debian, use `apt-get --no-install-recommends` to prevent it from also installing Docker as a dependency.

-After building the packer-builder-nspawn and packer-provisioner-apt plugins, symlink them into your working directory so that Packer can find them.
+When building the packer-builder-nspawn and packer-provisioner-apt plugins from source, symlink them into your working directory so that Packer can find them.

 Before building the Seed image, symlink your public SSH key into your working directory.
 Seed root account is passwordless and the only way to access a Seed